caffeinery/coffea/README.md

 message('#dev', 'New commit!')
 ```

-The structure for event helpers is (eventName should always equal the type of the event that is returned to avoid confusion!):
+The structure for event helpers is:

 ```js
 eventName(requiredArgs, { optionalArgs })
 ```

+(`eventName` should always equal the `type` of the event that is returned to avoid confusion!)

 Multiple protocols can expose the same helper functions, but with enhanced functionality. e.g. for Slack you could do: